 It can be treated by removing the breast implants and the scar tissue or capsule surrounding it.
 Some patients may need radiation and/or chemotherapy depending on the advancement of the lymphoma.

 Were You Diagnosed with Anaplastic Large Cell Lymphoma (ALCL) After Receiving Breast Implants?
 Are Your Suffering from Breast Implant Illness?

-If you or someone you know has been diagnosed with ALCL or dealing with implant illness and had breast augmentation surgery with an Allergan product, you may have the ability to file a lawsuit and seek compensation for any expenses and losses.
+If you or someone you know has been diagnosed with ALCL or dealing with implant illness and had breast augmentation surgery with an Allergan product, you may have the ability to file a lawsuit with a Houston attorney specializing in medical mistakes and seek compensation for any expenses and losses.
 While the lawyers at The Hastings Law Firm can recommend to you whether you should file a lawsuit and estimate your potential for success, the decision as to whether to file a lawsuit is yours and yours alone.
 Time is of the essence in such cases as the statue of limitations is often two years from the date of discover.
 Making the decision to file your lawsuit sooner rather than later can also potentially lead to a faster recovery.
 Contact our the medical malpractice specialist at the Hastings Law Firm today at 877-269-4620

 SPEAK WITH AN EXPERT

 HAVE QUESTIONS?
 NOT SURE IF YOU HAVE A CASE?
 WE'RE HERE TO HELP.